majoseph77/mancala_game_project1/README.md

 ##Move Logic

-- As a creator I always want the computer to make the first move starting from the same designated pit, to lessen the chance of loop breaks.
+-As a creator I want to create an object that will hold the numerical values of each pit on the board.
+So that the addition and subtraction of stones can stay accounted for.

 - As a creator I want to be able to add and subtract numerical values from pits #1-12 to coincide with how many stones are being placed into each pit.
 And only add numerical values to pit #a and #b to keep the total number of stones in pits #a and #b for the purpose of win logic.

+- As a creator I always want the computer to make the first move starting from the same designated pit, to lessen the chance of loop breaks.

 - As a creator I want to be able to make pits #a and #b unavaliable for stone placement based on the current players turn.